 Good Advice for Those Doing Good.
 The Pro Bono Clearinghouse (& General Counsel program) is a referral service, linking experienced volunteer attorneys with nonprofits in need of legal counsel.
 Our virtual law firm assists nonprofits each year with a variety of transactional legal matters, like personnel issues, contract negotiations, bylaw review, mergers, & intellectual property issues, so our nonprofits can focus more of their resources on their charitable purpose.

 Eviction Diversion Program

 The Triage Project

 Launched in 2017, the Triage project is the country’s first effort to create a second ring around Legal Aid, with private pro bono attorneys taking on matters in nine practice areas so that Legal Aid can concentrate its limited resources on core specialties.
-To expand the capacity of the Central Virginia Legal Aid Society, GRBF helps recruit private bar Champions in 11 different practice areas in which CVLAS cannot provide full representation.
+To expand the capacity of the Central Virginia Legal Aid Society, GRBF helps recruit private bar Champions in nine different practice areas in which CVLAS cannot provide full representation.
 These Champions manage virtual law departments of volunteers able to take referrals for low-income individuals.
-JusticeServer™, an online pro bono case management system, is utilized to connect the volunteers to eligible CVLAS clients.
+JusticeServer, an online pro bono case management system, is utilized to connect the volunteers to eligible CVLAS clients.
+Read more here.

 Firms In Service